idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - **People want to be inspired**
   - People want to help.
   - Sharing with others, will inspire others, and some will help.
-- Resilliance - ability to remove obstacles, and return to baseline when troubles.
+- Resilience - ability to remove obstacles, and return to baseline when troubles.
-  - Inner Calm - Foundation of optimisim and resilliance
+  - Inner Calm - Foundation of optimism and resilience
-  - Emotional Resilliance - Success/Failure are emotional experiances, build this, and can always celebrate progress.
+  - Emotional Resilience - Success/Failure are emotional experiances, build this, and can always celebrate progress.
-  - Cognative Resilliance - How to explain setbacks to ourselves and others, to develop optimism.
+  - Cognitive Resilience - How to explain setbacks to ourselves and others, to develop optimism.
-  - **Leaders provide this service to thier organization and teams**
+  - **Leaders provide this service to their organization and teams**
 - Inner calm
   - Day to day things go wrong, but have a deep well of calmness, and can always return to it.
   - Mindfulness key training.
-- Emotional Resilliance
+- Emotional Resilience
-  - Success/Failure emotional experiances -> Grasping/Aversion
+  - Success/Failure emotional experiences -> Grasping/Aversion
-- Resilliance Meditation
+- Resilience Meditation
   - Aversion is an emotion in the body.
 Get used to it, invite it as a friend.
   - 3 deep breaths to calm the mind.
   - Focus on breathing
   - Quick Body Scan
-  - 4m - Experiance failure - observe emotions/body
+  - 4m - Experience failure - observe emotions/body
-  - Recall these are physioligcal experiances in the body, not you.
+  - Recall these are physiological experiences in the body, not you.
 Get used to feeling aversion.
   - 30s pause.
-  - 4m - Experiance success - observe emotions/body
+  - 4m - Experience success - observe emotions/body
-  - Recall these are physioligcal experiances in the body, not you.
+  - Recall these are physiological experiences in the body, not you.
 Get used to not feeling grasping.
   - Back to mindfulness
-- Cognative Resilliance
+- Cognitive Resilience
   - Success is 99% failure.
-  - You'll suck until youd don't
+  - You'll suck until you don't
   - Best explorers lost most of the time'.'
-  - Bill gates/brinn have no idea where they are going till they land it.
+  - Bill gates/Brinn have no idea where they are going till they land it.
-  - Optimists: Setbacks are temporary and circumstaintial.
+  - Optimists: Setbacks are temporary and circumstantial.
 Overcome by effort and activity, how to overcome.
   - Pessimists: Setbacks make me helpless, I am a failure .
 Thinks nothing can be done, gives up.
   - Default, negative emotion 3:1 ratio.
   - Imagine you get 2$ for every 1$ lost.
 Objective HUGE win, but subjective feel like a loser.
   - **Realize you have a huge negative bias.**
-- Reducing cognative negative bias -> Becoming an optimisit
+- Reducing cognitive negative bias -> Becoming an optimist
   - Don't worry you'll overdue this, your negative bias so string, you'll be lucky if you get to objective.
   - Focus on positive - gratefulness journal.
   - Become objective and transform thinking on Success/Failure: